 What do you do in your spare time?

-I like to spend my spare time with my family.
-I have big family dinners on most Sundays.
+I have four boys and spend my spare time with my family.
+I used to have big family dinners on most Sundays which include my parents, my aunt's family and my sister's family.
+We have adjusted this due to COVID-19.
+Now we have virtual game night and Friday night virtual poker with family and friends.
 My husband and I like to try new microbreweries, travel and binge watch Netflix series.
-I also spend time getting mani/pedi's with my girlfriends.
+I also spend time reading and getting mani/pedi's with my girlfriends.